CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 -   how much of [asset] is being issued ([quantity])
 -   a description of asset ([description])

-An asset’s name must comprise only capital Latin letters, be four characters or more, and not start with an ‘A’.
-It is possible to issue more of [asset], but, at any one time, there can only be one address which issues [asset].
+It is possible to issue
+more of [asset], but, at any one time, there can only be one address which issues [asset].
 With that said, the Counterparty protocol allows [source] to transfer issuance rights of [asset].
 Moreover, an asset can